We were stumped.

-An hour and a half earlier, I was at McCarthy’s Marina on Captiva Island, a thin stretch of land north of Sanibel Island, connected by a single main road and a barely there bridge, for a half-day of Island hopping as a guest of Captiva Cruises.
+An hour and a half earlier, I was at McCarthy’s Marina on Captiva Island in southwest Florida, a thin stretch of land north of Sanibel Island, connected by a single main road and a barely there bridge, for a half-day of Island hopping as a guest of Captiva Cruises.
 There were six of us in total.

-Our cruise would take us north through Pine Island Sound, with a stop at Cabbage Key for lunch, followed by some beach time and shelling on Cayo Costa, then back to Captiva.
+Our cruise would take us north through Pine Island Sound, with a stop at Cabbage Key for lunch, followed by a little beach and shelling on Cayo Costa, returning to Captiva.

 We boarded a large, powered catamaran called the Santiva.
 Half open, half enclosed, with simple bench seating.
-The boat held up to 49 people but since we were only six, we had plenty of room to spread out.
+The boat holds up to 49 people but since we were only six we had plenty of room to spread out.

 As one might imagine, cruising from island to island was not hard to take.
 Day after day in the heart of New York City with its concrete and steel, the salt air, vast ocean, and island views were a welcome change of pace.

-John, the First Mate, and naturalist narrated the trip with facts and a history lesson about the region.
+John, the First Mate, and naturalist, narrated the trip with fun-facts and a history lesson about the region.
 Passing a particularly scraggly portion of North Captiva, he pointed to two juvenile bald eagles in a tree nest the size of a bathtub.
-They were far away, but I could still make out the top half of their bodies.
+They were far away but I could still make out the top half of their bodies.
 As adults, their wingspans can reach as wide as 7.5 feet.

 Cabbage Key is 100 acres of “undeveloped paradise” according to the Visit Florida website, with one in offering a variety of cozy bungalows and a restaurant by the same name.
 The restaurant greets visitors from its perch on top of an ancient Indian shell mound, raising it 38 feet above sea level.
 It’s also the home to a rather large gopher tortoise.

-While the others dove into the wake, I chose to take a stab at shelling.
-Sanibel, Captiva and Cayo Costa are key destinations for avid shellers and its easy to understand why there seem to be as many shells as there are grains of sand.
+While the others dove into the wake, I chose to take a stab at a little Cayo Costa shelling.
+Sanibel, Captiva and Cayo Costa State Park are key destinations for avid shellers and its easy to understand why there seem to be as many shells as there are grains of sand.
 Many are very tiny, others the size of dimes or nickels, but I found a few that were larger.

 Tip: If you’re a sheller, check out Pam Rambo’s (the resident shelling guru) site, iLoveShelling, for tips on where to go, when to go, identifying your shells, and how to clean your finds so that they look fabulous.